rdmaR-05/Options-Screener/README.md

 # Options Screener

-A Python-based tool that analyzes and filters stock options data from CSV files, generating a comprehensive HTML report and exporting actionable call and put options data into CSV files.
+A Python-based tool that analyzes and filters stock options data from CSV files, generating a comprehensive HTML report and exporting actionable call and put options data into CSV and Excel files.

 ## 📂 Project Structure

-- `main.py`: Orchestrates the data processing workflow.
 - `downloadcsv.py`: Handles downloading of raw options data.
 - `cleancsv.py`: Cleans and preprocesses the downloaded data.
 - `lotsize.py`: Calculates lot sizes for options contracts.